grpc/proposal/A55-xds-stateful-session-affinity.md

 `xds_cluster_resolver_experimental` policy based on the boolean in its own config which will be set based on whether the [`common_lb_config.override_host_status`][or-host-status] field in the CDS resource includes UNKNOWN or HEALTHY.
+If the field is unset, we treat it the same as if it was explicitly set to the default set.
 The `xds_cluster_resolver_experimental` policy receives the CDS update and passes the boolean via its child (`priority_experimental`) to the `xds_cluster_impl_experimental` policy.